Last Words: A Word of Completion

 The simplicity that is in Christ, my word for the year, has grabbed hold of me deeply.

-As I was preparing a lesson on Spiritual Warfare in our ladies’ Bible class, I was arrested by my word and verse again.
+As I was preparing a lesson on Spiritual Warfare for our ladies’ Bible class, I was arrested by my word and verse again.

 Of course, HE is the key to spiritual warfare, and setting my mind simply on HIM is the answer to every battle I face in this life.
 After all, HE is the One who has already won the war (Hebrews 2:14-15)!